Last updated 1 September 2020

 - Investment appraisal – the Company has a clearly defined framework for capital expenditure requiring approval of the Board where appropriate.

-Staff (including those of the subsidiary) are also reminded on an annual basis that they should seek approval from the Chairman or Chief Executive if they, or their families, plan to trade in the Company’s shares
+Staff (including those of the subsidiaries) are also reminded on an annual basis that they should seek approval from the Interim Chairman and Chief Executive if they, or their families, plan to trade in the Company’s shares.

 5. Maintain the Board as a well-functioning, balanced team led by the Chair:

 The QCA Code requires that the Boards of AIM companies have an appropriate balance between executive and non-executive directors of which at least two should be independent.
-The Board has considered its current establishment – being two non-executive directors (both independent), and three executive directors – and is satisfied it meets this requirement.
+The Board has considered its current establishment – being three non-executive directors (one independent), and two executive directors – and is satisfied it meets this requirement with the understanding that an additional independent non-executive director will be appointed in the coming months.
+In May 2020, the Board appointed John Murray to act as a non-executive director.
 The Board is supported by one committee, the Audit committee.

-The Chairman, is responsible for leadership of the Board, ensuring its effectiveness on all aspects of its role, setting its agenda and ensuring that the Directors receive accurate, timely and clear information.
-The Chairman also ensures effective communication with shareholders and facilitates the effective contribution of the other Non-Executive Directors.
+The Interim Chairman, who is also the Group’s Chief Executive Officer, is responsible for leadership of the Board, ensuring its effectiveness on all aspects of its role, setting its agenda and ensuring that the Directors receive accurate, timely and clear information.
+He also ensures effective communication with shareholders and facilitates the effective contribution of the other Non-Executive Directors.
 The Company is satisfied that the current Board is sufficiently resourced to discharge its governance obligations on behalf of all stakeholders.

 Non-executive directors are required to attend all Board and Board Committee meetings convened each year and to be available at other times as required for face-to-face and telephone meetings with the executive team and investors.